Could solar powered roads efficiently and safely capture energy from the Sun?

 WALKING ON SUNSHINE

-These panels could also have built in LEDs and heating elements to display road markings and messages, as well as to melt snow and ice while running from the electricity they generate themselves.
+These panels could have built in LEDs and heating elements to display road markings and messages, as well as to melt snow and ice while running from the electricity they generate themselves.

-- Durability – Solar panels are delicate and all of the solar roads tested broke very quickly.
+- Durability – Solar panels are delicate and all of the solar powered roads tested broke very quickly.

 - Cost – Solar roads are far more expensive than building normal roads with solar panels next to them.